 The visitor’s User Experience (UX) should be very important to you as a website owner or developer.
-However, it can be difficult to know whether you’ve covered all of your bases, and what else you should incorporate.
+However, it can be difficult to know whether you’ve covered all of your bases, and what else you should incorporate into your site.

-One element often overlooked is a Table of Contents (TOC) for your long-form content.
-The addition of a TOC to your website not only enables readers to find the exact section they’re interested in – your content will also appear more organized.
+One element that’s often overlooked is a Table of Contents (TOC) for your long-form content.
+The addition of a TOC to each of your posts not only enables readers to find the exact sections they’re interested in, but also makes your content appear more organized.

 In this post, we’ll introduce the various options for creating a WordPress table of contents (including plugins, shortcodes, and HTML).
 We’ll then outline two popular styles and how you can achieve them.
 Let’s get started!

-Plugins are a way to extend functionality within WordPress, and there are several solutions available to help provide an easy way to add a TOC to your site.
+Plugins are a perfect way to extend functionality within WordPress.
+There are several solutions available that provide an easy way to add a WordPress TOC to your site’s posts.